 Status of the Action

 This class action was commenced on September 18, 2008.
-The law firms Paliare Roland Rosenberg Rothstein LLP and Landy Marr Kats LLP are class counsel.
+The law firms Paliare Roland Rosenberg Rothstein LLP, Landy Marr Kats LLP and Phillips Gill LLP are class counsel.

 In 2005, 2006, 2007, 2008 and 2009, ParkLane offered a charitable tax shelter opportunity (the “Gift Program”) sold through financial advisors to Canadians.
 The claim alleges that the Gift Program was created for the purpose of enriching the promoters.

 The promoters of the Gift Program represented to donors that for every $2,500 donation, that donation would be matched three times over by a Trust with a funding commitment of $200 million, whose purpose was to “promote charitable giving in Canada”.
 In other words, for every $2,500 donation, a Canadian charity would receive $10,000, and the donor would receive a charitable tax receipt for $10,000.
 However, CRA has disallowed the charitable deductions in full, including the amount actually paid out of pocket by the donors.
 In fact, the charities kept only 1% or less of the amount for which they issued receipts, and the rest was used to pay the promoters, and to purchase a royalty agreement under the terms of which the charity was supposed to receive an interest in a possible revenue stream to be generated by a computer software program trading futures contracts on a highly leveraged basis.
 This fact was not disclosed to the Gift Program participants, and in fact Trafalgar Trading has not been conducting the trading that it said it would be conducting under the royalty agreements.
 Since 2005, the charities received only approximately an additional 1% of the amount they paid for the royalty agreements as “trading profits”.